bloomberg/phabricator-tools/CONTENTS.md

 * `arcyd` - the Arcanist branch-watching daemon
 * `phab-ping` - a simple tool to check the responsiveness of your Phabricator
-* `maily` - a trivial wrapper around sendmail to test configuration
+* `arcyon` - a wrapper around Conduit API to aid scripting

 Scripts for exercising the binaries
 -----------------------------------